nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 The syntax of the Document Client simplifies this operation and makes it possible to get multiple items from different tables at once.
 Another simplification is that you do not need to provide the type of the key.
 The data type will just be derived from the given data type.

 \
 &nbsp;

 ### 4.3 Eventual and strong consistency

-The previous chapter already introduced the terms **eventual** and **strong-consistency** while taking a look at the read and write capacity which needs to be provisioned for tables.
+The previous chapter already introduced the terms **eventual** and **strong-consistency** while taking a look at the read and write capacity.

 In the context of reading items this term becomes even more important in regards to the freshness of data[^21].